latenitefilms/GyroflowToolbox/README.md

 However, none of this would be possible without the incredible [Gyroflow](https://github.com/gyroflow/gyroflow) project and the incredibly help and support from their main developer, [AdrianEddy](https://github.com/AdrianEddy).

+The Gyroflow Toolbox icon was designed by the amazing [Matthew Skiles](http://matthewskiles.com).

 ## License

 All the code within **this repository** is licensed under [MIT](LICENSE.md).